remirror/remirror/docs/contributing.md

 pnpm run docs
 ```

-Once the build completes (can take a minute the first time) navigate to http://localhost:8000 (or
+Once the build completes (can take a minute the first time) navigate to http://localhost:3000 (or
 another port if that one is already being used).

-The documentation is written using [gatsby] and all files and dependencies are available in the
+The documentation is written using [docusaurus] and all files and dependencies are available in the
 `/docs/` subdirectory.
 To add a new dependency, you will need to add it to `/docs/package.json` and
 not the top level package.json file.
 You can either do this by manually editing the
 `/docs/package.json` file or you use the following command.